LinkedIn Video Downloader Not Working? Here’s What to Do

 4. Browser or Extension Conflicts

-Modern browsers use security layers that may block scripts required to save video data.
+Modern browsers use advanced security layers that may block scripts required to save video data.

 Common conflicts include: